xen-project/xen/docs/misc/xen-command-line.markdown

 > Default: `enforcing`

 Specify how the FLASK security server should be configured.
-This option is only available if the hypervisor was compiled with XSM support (which can be enabled by setting XSM\_ENABLE = y in .config).
+This option is only available if the hypervisor was compiled with FLASK support.
+This can be enabled by running either:
+- make -C xen config and enabling XSM and FLASK.
+- make -C xen menuconfig and enabling 'FLux Advanced Security Kernel support' and 'Xen Security Modules support'

 * `permissive`: This is intended for development and is not suitable for use with untrusted guests.
 If a policy is provided by the bootloader, it will be